 - In general, the speed test given by your service provider is likely the best (most close to you).

 - Some speed tests will limit the maximum bandwidth getting tested. (for example, fast.com only measures speeds up to 250 Mbits)

-- If possible, use the app instead of the web page for the test.
+- If possible, use an app instead of the web page for the test.
 For example, speedtest.net has OSX apps that you can download and use.
 It is likely more reliable.

-- If you are using a shared medium (cable modem for example), your speed may also depend on what your neighbors are doing as well or how many speedtests are running at the same time.
+- If you are using a shared medium (cable modem, for example), your speed may be impacted by what your neighbors are doing as well or how many speedtests are running at the same time.
 So testing speed during off-hours may have more accurate results.

-- If you have slower internet, it will be good to test when things are quiet in the house.
+- If you have slower internet, it is good to test when things are quiet in the house.
 For example, if someone is loading a 4k youtube video, you are going to see a spike of 40 or more Megabits, and that will compete with your speed test.
 Similarly, iCloud backups and other large uploads or downloads can have an impact.